Skip to Content

 Cutting Petrified Wood With A Saw

 You can cut petrified wood into slices with a tile saw that uses water, otherwise known as a wet saw.
-A wet saw looks like a small table saw with a platform or guides feeding the stone into the blade.
+A wet saw looks like a small table saw with a platform or guide feeding the stone into the blade.
 It has a water pump that keeps it cool while cutting.
 Use a diamond cutting blade for the best results.

 For pieces of rock with a diameter of more than twelve inches, you will need a custom-made motorized wet saw or large-scale rock cutters such as those used by some fossil shops.